-• Ensure that there are sufficient quantities of all packaging components to accomm the shipment on the shipping day.

-Preshipment actions:

-- Ensure that all components have been conditioned to the correct temperature (i.e. temperature-stabilising media, whether frozen or refrigerated).
-Instructions on conditioning of passive keep cool boxes depends on the type of container used, and usually is different in "summer" and "winter" ambient temperature conditions. - Ensure that the designated vehicle is in good working order, that its service record to-date, and that the driver has carried out the relevant daily safety inspection.

-Shipping day - actions at point of origin:

-- Prepare and pack product in its designated secondary or ancillary packaging. - Assemble the passive shipping system and pack and load the product in accordanc approved site procedures. - Add temperature dataloggers or temperature indicators if required.
+Pre- shipment actions: Ensure that there are sufficient quantities of all packaging components to accommodate the shipment on the shipping day.
+Ensure that all components have been conditioned to the correct temperature (i.e. temperature-stabilising media, whether frozen or refrigerated).
+Instructions on conditioning of passive keep cool boxes depends on the type of container used, and usually is different in "summer" and "winter" ambient temperature conditions.
+Ensure that the designated vehicle is in good working order, that its service record is up-to-date, and that the driver has carried out the relevant daily safety inspection.
+Shipping day - actions at point of origin: Prepare and pack product in its designated secondary or ancillary packaging.
+Assemble the passive shipping system and pack and load the product in accordance with approved site procedures.
+Add temperature dataloggers or temperature indicators if required.
 Place in close proximity to the product.
-Do not allow them to come into contact with temperature stabilising media, such as ice packs. - Ensure that all paperwork and checklists are completed by the responsible parties.

-Actions during transit:

-- Where appropriate, vehicles should be parked in a secured parking area during res stops; wherever possible, vehicles should be parked in the shade. - Containers must not be opened during transit.

-Arrival day: actions at destination:

-- Open packaging, remove product from its passive shipping system and move it immediately to the correct temperature-controlled storage conditions. - Retrieve and deactivate temperature monitors for data retrieval. - Ensure all checklists and arrival forms are completed by responsible parties.
+Do not allow them to come into contact with temperature-stabilising media, such as ice packs.
+Ensure that all paperwork and checklists are completed by the responsible parties.
+Actions during transit: Where appropriate, vehicles should be parked in a secured parking area during rest stops; wherever possible, vehicles should be parked in the shade.
+Containers must not be opened during transit.
+Arrival day: actions at destination: Open packaging, remove product from its passive shipping system and move it immediately to the correct temperature-controlled storage conditions.
+Retrieve and deactivate temperature monitors for data retrieval.
+Ensure all checklists and arrival forms are completed by responsible parties.
+Post- shipment actions: Forward completed checklists to appropriate personnel, including electronic temperature data files.
+Dispose of, recondition or reuse packaging as appropriate.

-Postshipment actions:

-- Forward completed checklists to appropriate personnel, including electronic temps data files. - Dispose of, recondition or reuse packaging as appropriate.